EIE2-IAC-Labs/RiscV-CPU/README.md

 - [x] implement branch logic
 - [ ] check the overlap between ALUctrl and branchctrl
 - [x] change shift so we shift op1 by op2
+- [ ] check as to why the branchctrl instructions 'jump' bits

 - [ ] test JAL and JALR